Macroscopic quantum many-body tunneling of attractive Bose-Einstein condensate in anharmonic trap: Results

-This is the other end of anharmonicity where the condensate is tightly bound in the MSR by a high barrier on the left side (LIB) and suffers no tunneling through it.
-But the RIB is of finite height and the condensate suffers tunneling through RIB only.
+With further increase in $\lambda$ parameter ($\sim 10^{-4}$) we now observe the condensate is tightly bound in the MSR by a high barrier on the left side and suffers tunneling through the right side barrier only.

-With increase in $\lambda$ value, the barrier height of RIB quickly decreases which enhances the tunneling probability rapidly.
-The effective potential is plotted in the Fig. 6(a).
 Unlike the previous case of weak anharmonicity, here the MSR has no deep well on the right side.
-So after tunneling the condensate will behave as trapless, uniform Bose gas.
-The feature is also clear from Fig. 6(b) where we observe that the condensate wave function is associated with oscillation on the right side.
-For better clarity the oscillatory part of the wave function is presented in the inset of Fig. 6(b).
-It clearly shows that the condensate is basically confined

-in the MSR but a part likages through the adjacent RIB.
+So after tunneling the condensate will behave as trapless uniform Bose gas.
+This feature is also clear from Fig. 9 where we observe that the condensate wave function is associated with oscillation on the right side.
+For better clarity the oscillatory part of the wave function is presented in the inset of Fig. 9.
+It clearly shows that the condensate is basically confined in the MSR but a part leaks through the adjacent RIB.
 With increasing $\lambda$ the oscillation also increases.
-The corresponding WKB tunneling probability is presented in Fig. 7 which shows sharp increase in $T$ even with small change in $\lambda$ which indicates the quicker collapse of the condensate in a strong anharmonic trap.
+To get quantitative estimation of the MQT rate, in Table III we present the tunneling rate near the critical point.
+It again shows that MQT increases enormously near the critical point.
+In Fig.~10 we plot $\ln (\frac{S^{B}}{\hbar})$ as a function of $\ln (1-\frac{N}{N_{cr}})$ as before and fail to retrieve power law behavior.